Inklingo

 adverbA1general

-Use 'bien' to describe how an action is performed (well) or to state that someone is feeling well or is in a satisfactory state.
+Use 'bien' to describe how well an action is performed or a state of being, like health.

 A person giving a thumbs-up to show that something is done well.